Diversity and Inclusion Action Plan 2022

 Whilst we await further guidance from Sport England to be published we recognise the need to communicate our plan as to how we intend to make progress in 2022.
 This is split into general or ‘core’ work in this area and then the 3 areas of ‘Disability’, ‘Race & Ethnicity’ and ‘LGBTQ+’.
 We have chosen these in order to address the specific demographics that we know are most underrepresented within our aquatic sports.
 It is worth noting that many actions aren’t mutually exclusive and there will therefore be crossover between the demographics listed.

 Please find a brief overview of all of the actions within the plan below.
-In order to keep our members up to date with the work we’re doing we will also ensure updates are published in September and December 2022 respectively.
+The plan is not intended to be exhaustive but highlights numerous significant work areas that will impact on inclusion.
+It runs from May 2022 – April 2023 as we await further guidance on production of a formal ‘DIAP’.
+In order to keep our members up to date with the work we’re doing we will also ensure quarterly updates are published in September 2022, January 2023 and May 2023 respectively

 Core Work